AEMacBeath/battleships/README.md

  4. Continue entering guesses until all ships are found.

- 5. Whent the game is complete, to play again enter y (yes) or n (no) when prompted.
+ 5. When the game is complete, to play again enter y (yes) or n (no) when prompted.

- Enter 'exit' at anytime to close the game.
+ Enter 'exit' at any time to close the game.

 ## User Stories

-As a user of this site I can
+As a player of this game I can
 - view the game instructions.
 - enter a username of my choice.
 - choose the size of board to play.